MustakAbsarKhan/MustakAbsarKhan/README.md

 ### Hi there 👋, My name is Mustak
 #### I am a Web Developer

-I love what I do!
-I am passionate about Developing Websites and Web-Apps that make life easier. ✌️
+**I love what I do!** I am passionate about Developing Websites and Web-Apps that make lives easier. ✌️

 Skills: JS / HTML / CSS / SASS / TAILWIND